 Where will your pets go when you go on vacation?
 With you?
 Or will they stay at a friend’s house?
 Maybe a pet hotel?
 Decide ahead of time what you want to do with them while you are on holiday.
 Unless you are taking them with you, you’ll want to scout out your options.
 Visit the boarding facility to see where your dog will sleep, ask whether your dog will be walked or have playtime with other boarders, and find out how your dog will spend the days.
 To ensure you enjoy your holiday, you want to know your dog is getting good care (you can try http://www.brooklinpetcare.com/).

 If possible, try to arrange to be free the first few days after the new dog arrives.
 This will give you some time to get to know each other.
+It will also allow your new pet to feel less anxious and nervous during their first few days with you.
+CBD products, such as Glow CBD for dogs products, are useful when it comes to anxious dogs, so maybe look into purchasing some CBD treats beforehand.
 As tempting as it may be, don’t invite a huge crowd to see the newcomer because that will just stress out your little one.
 Let the dog explore his or her new home freely, and slowly start to introduce boundaries.
-After a while, your rescued dog will feel as if he or she has always lived there—safe, healthy, happy, loved.
+After a while, your rescued dog will feel as if he or she has always lived there-safe, healthy, happy, loved.

 Do you have any other adoption tips to share?
 Pictures or videos of your adopted dog?
 Don’t hesitate-tell us in the comments!